sinbad/UnityBuildReleasePS/Readme.md

 2. [Multibuild](https://github.com/sinbad/UnityMultiBuild) installed - this tool
    uses its batch mode for simplicity
 3. Powershell v5.1+ installed
+4. `powershell-yaml` installed (`Install-Module powershell-yaml`)
-4. Steamworks SDK installed if you're releasing to Steam
+5. Steamworks SDK installed if you're releasing to Steam
-5. Itch.io's `butler` tool installed if you're releasing to Itch
+6. Itch.io's `butler` tool installed if you're releasing to Itch

 ## How to use